 While filing your Massachusetts taxes this year, don’t forget about property taxes.
 The Department of Revenue (DOR) and the Massachusetts Court System provide information on who’s required to pay property taxes and where to file them.
 Do I Need to Pay Property Taxes?
 If you …Continue Reading Filing Property Taxes in Massachusetts

+Please note: This post is out of date.
+Read our 2017 tax blog for the latest information.
 It may feel like the new year just started, but tax season is already well underway.
-With a bit of knowledge and preparation, you can keep cool and calm as you prepare for the April 19 tax deadline.
-(The federal filing deadline is April 18 …Continue Reading Prepare for Tax Season 2016
+With a bit of knowledge and preparation, you can keep cool and …Continue Reading Prepare for Tax Season 2016

 This is a guest blog post from the Department of Revenue (DOR).
 Please note — WebFile for Business will be unavailable from Nov.
 21–30 to allow for account transfers to MassTaxConnect.
 Visit DOR’s website to find out what to do during Thanksgiving week.
 The Department of Revenue …Continue Reading Business Taxpayers — What You Need to Know About MassTaxConnect